modelscope/modelscope-studio/docs/README.md

 ## When to Use

 Compared to Gradio's own components, `modelscope_studio` focuses more on page layout and component flexibility.
 If you want to build a more beautiful user interface, we highly recommend using `modelscope_studio`.

-However, when your application needs Gradio to handle more built-in data on the Python side, `modelscope_studio` may not be the best choice, but you can still use `modelscope_studio`'s layout and display components to help you build pages.
+However, when your application needs Gradio to handle more built-in data on the Python side, `modelscope_studio` may not be the best choice, but you can still use `modelscope_studio`'s layout and display components to help build your app.

 ## Dependencies